adxtyadass/React-Calendar-Drag-Drop-Feature-/README.md

 The positions of events are saved using localStorage.
 Events persist in their last dropped positions even after the page is refreshed.

-Tech Stack
+Tech Stack:
-React.js: For building the user interface and managing state.
+React.js - For building the user interface and managing state.
 FullCalendar: For rendering the calendar and enabling drag-and-drop functionality.
 Plugins used: timeGrid, interaction.
 LocalStorage: For persisting event data.